vkdolea/age-system/README.md

 - Option to use Impact and Ballistic armor or generic Armor.
 - Added field in character sheet to track Threshold during Advanced Tests.
 - Shield icon working to equip/activate items.
 Unequiped/unactive items do not add bonuses to character.
-- Added custom icons for each item type and character, and users are allowed to change them as they please
+- Added custom icons for each item type and character, and users are allowed to change them as they please.
 #### Fixed
 - Fixed an error causing Currency input to be disabled.
 - Added missing Membership sheet template.